justadreamer/knight/README.md

 # knight
 investigating the board coverage by a chess knight

+Use knight.swift - the command line program.
+Playground works awfully slow on any non-trivial board.
+All in all it works awfully slow on any square board of size 6x6+.
+Rectangular boards for some reason are processed faster.

 ```
 ➜ swift knight.swift 3 4
  1  4  7 10